-In this episode of the Ikigai Podcast, Nick and Miku explore this concept and discuss whether it is experienced outside of Japan.
+In this episode of the Ikigai Podcast, Nick and Miku explore the concept of Omioyari and discuss whether it is something that is experienced outside of Japan.

 - Learning different languages.
 At 1:08, Miku shares her love for learning different languages.

 - Becoming a YouTuber.
 At 5:00, Miku shares how she became a YouTuber.